Best Execution Policy

 • (ii)

-receiving and transmitting customers’ orders to a third-party broker or affiliate for execution.
+receiving and transmitting customers’ orders to our Execution Brokers for execution.

 • The Company has determined that best execution is owed when we accept an order to place and/or execute a transaction on behalf of a customer.
 The Company will place and/or execute an order in accordance with this policy upon acceptance of a customer’s order.
 If there is a specific customer instruction, the Company will place and/or execute the order following such specific instruction.